 As discussed in our post on the basics of UV disinfection lighting, UV-C radiation damages RNA and DNA, stopping microbes (viruses, bacteria, etc.) from replicating.
 It’s a simple method of disinfection and, when used correctly, does very little, if any, damage to PPE.

-As outlined in this study, there are additional steps that need to be taken to ensure safety of equipment reuse after its disinfecting with the UV lighting.
+As outlined in this study, there are additional steps that need to be taken to ensure safety of equipment reuse after UV light disinfection.
 Among them:

 - All PPE should be labeled so it returns to its original owner